How An Applicant Tracking System Works?

 Get Started

 Layer 1 (Knockout) is binary and irreversible; no human ever reviews eliminated candidates.
 Layer 2 (Scoring/Ranking) produces a human-reviewed shortlist.
-Treating them as one system causes employers to create legal exposure and causes applicants to fail at the wrong optimization level.
+Treating them as one system creates legal exposure and causes applicants to fail at the wrong optimization level.

 Layer 1: Knockout